UnisonUI/UnisonUI/README.md

   location = "" // Full url, `organization/project` for Github or
-                // a regex (the string **MUST** starts and ends with `/`) branch = "" // Branch to clone (default to `master` or inferred from the default branch in Github) swagger-paths = [] // List of OpenApi spec files or directories containing those kind of files
+                // a regex (the string **MUST** starts and ends with `/`) branch = "" // Branch to clone (default to `master` or inferred from the default branch in Github) specification-paths = [] // List of OpenApi spec files or directories containing those kind of files
                      // inside your repository.
 Those paths are overrided by the restui configuration file inside
                      // of your repository.
 }